 Yet healthcare professionals who serve on behalf of the forgotten often discover that their education and training poorly prepared them to work effectively among such people, primarily because:

-- Health status is largely determined by factors beyond mainstream healthcare that must also be addressed, such as education, housing, economic development, and family dynamics.
+- Health is largely determined by factors beyond mainstream healthcare that must also be addressed, like education, housing, and economic development.

 - Diseases and injuries may be unfamiliar.
 Malnutrition, orthopedic trauma, and certain infectious diseases are common in low-resource communities, but rare in wealthier ones.

-- Healthcare resources to manage these diseases and injuries are frequently minimal, whether laboratory, imaging, medications, supplies, consultants, or health information.
+- Resources to manage these diseases and injuries are usually minimal, whether laboratory, imaging, medications, supplies, consultants, or health information.

-- Cultural context, language, and social behavior are frequently challenging, while success in promoting health and combating disease requires an intimate understanding of language and human behavior, which often contrasts sharply from one community to another.
+- Cultural context, language, and social behavior are frequently challenging, while success in promoting health and combating disease requires an intimate understanding of each.

 - Living and working in low-resource communities demands unique personal adeptness.
-Attention to physical health, emotional wellbeing, financial planning, and family relationships is essential for long-term success.
+Attention to physical health, emotional well-being, financial strength, and family relationships is essential for long-term success.

 The Good Samaritan is a moving account told by the Great Physician of a compassionate outsider coming to the aid of a common man who was robbed, beaten, and left for dead.
 He urged, “Go and do likewise.”
 Many healthcare professionals today continue to follow this model of kindness toward those who are most disadvantaged, make service to the poor an intentional career decision.
 Countless lives are preserved through their ongoing commitment, whether in their home communities or in distant locales.

 Mission of INMED

 The mission of the Institute for International Medicine is to equip healthcare professionals and students with the unique skills to serve forgotten people.
 INMED is a Missouri-registered, non-profit, educational corporation founded in 2003.

 Values of INMED

 - We value all human life.
 We regard all individuals as created and loved by God.
 We respect dignity, uniqueness, diversity and intrinsic worth of all people – regardless of wealth, social status, and or ability to reciprocate our efforts.
 We encourage these virtues in all of our working relationships, including staff, volunteers, donors, community, and those receiving our support.